 One of the simplest ways to prevent iPhone battery draining while charging is to turn off your phone while it’s plugged in.
 This will stop all the background processes and network connections that may consume battery power even when your phone is charging.
 This will also help your phone charge faster and generate less heat.

 Turning off your iPhone while charging can be beneficial if you don’t need to use your phone for a while or if you have another device available.
-However, there are some drawbacks of doing so, such as missing important notifications or calls, losing track of time, or forgetting to turn on your phone again.
+However, there are some drawbacks to doing so, such as missing important notifications or calls, losing track of time, or forgetting to turn on your phone again.

 To turn off your iPhone while charging, you can do so by following these steps: